WICG/scheduling-apis/explainers/prioritized-post-task.md

 control, but this has limited meaning since they do not control all tasks on the page.
 Apps can consist of 1P, 1P library, 3P, and (one or more) framework script, all of which compete for the thread.
-At the same time, the browser has tasks to run on the main thread, such as async work (e.g. `fetch()` and IndexedDB tasks) and garbage collection.
+At the same time, the browser has tasks to run on the thread, such as async work (e.g. `fetch()` and IndexedDB tasks) and garbage collection.

 ### Existing Priorities